SCOTCAT.COM

 Relevant Information:

 There are two species in this genus, P. phreatophila and P. lundbergi from the Tamesí River drainage, northeastern México.
 Taylor (1955, 1969) suggested that P. phreatophila is the sister group of of the large and extensive genus Noturus.
 Like many organisms that inhabit caves the Mexican blindcat possesses no eyes, which is compensated by the development of other senses.
 Studies have shown that the Mexican blindcat has acute hearing and can rapidly perceive the odour or taste of non-moving food, such as mosquito larvae.
 Aggressive encounters between Mexican blindcats have been observed, during which they bite at one another and then lock jaws, often remaining in mouth to mouth contact for many hours.
 All of the aggressive individuals appeared to be males; however, the reason behind this hostile behaviour is not yet fully understood.
 Mexican blindcats have also been seen resting motionless on the substrate, or drifting with currents.
 This behaviour would seem to leave this small fish extremely vulnerable to predation, and thus may reflect the lack of predators in their natural habitat.
 Description: The dorsal fin lacks a spine and the snout overhangs the mouth.
 The adipose fin is joined to the caudal fin without an obvious flap posteriorly.
 There are 15 caudal rays and 10-14 rakers on the first gill arch.
 The edge of the caudal fin is straight.
 There are well developed lateral-line canals and pores on the head.
 Colouration: The Mexican Blindcat lacks eyes and is pinkish white.
-Remarks: In the IUCN Red list of Threatened species, P. phreatophila is listed as threatened.
+Etymology: The specific name phreatophila: phréatos, genitive of phréar, artificial well; phila, from phílos, fond of, referring to type locality, a 2.5-m-deep well in Muzquiz, Coahuila, Mexico.

 Common Name: